Petzl Hirundos Harness Review

 The Petzl Hirundos Harness, meaning swallow (like the bird), is not gender-specific and comes in bright, safety orange (a color I love, which I confess is half the reason I bought it).

 I’ve taken the Petzl Hirundos Harness out on a variety of missions: from “balancey” sport routes on Washington slab to overhanging, bolted Smith Rock classics; it’s been to the summit of Mt.
 Rainier and on a number of car-to-car alpine missions in the North Cascades and Washington’s Stuart Range, including Mt.
 Baker and Dragontail Peak.
-As it is currently my only harness, it comes along with me to the climbing gym and the crag, too.
+As it is currently my only harness, this Petzl Harness actually comes along with me to the climbing gym and the crag, too.

-The basic Hirundos design resembles any other rock harness: padded waist belt, four gear loops, elastic/padded leg loops, belay, and haul loops; with an emphasis on cutting weight.
+The basic Hirundos design resembles any other rock harness: padded waist belt, four rear gear loops, elasticized leg loop / padded adjustable leg loops, belay, and haul loops; with an emphasis on cutting weight.
 It does this very well, weighing in at 280 grams.
 Black Diamond’s orange Couloir Harness, a webbing harness and an industry-standard in mountaineering, weighs in at 230 grams.
-For 50 more grams, you have a harness you can comfortably hang in.
+For 50 more grams, you have a comfortable harness you can hang in.

 -